ever-rodrigues/springCourse/springCourse/NOTES.md

-Spring takeout the Logger from Run panel , but if you whant to see just create a class with all Logger packages and also injet a bean at applicationContext.xml fine, and run.
+Spring takeout the Logger from Run panel , but if you whant to see just create a class with all Logger packages and also inject a bean at applicationContext.xml fine, and run.
 At this example you can see all details about this "MyLoggerConfig" class...

+->No Args Constructor at Spring:
+    -> When you dont define any contructor in your class, compiler defines default one for you, however when you declare any constructor compliler doesn`t do it for you.
+    ->Since you have defined a constructor at your class, compiler didn`t create a default one.

+->Setter Injection
+    -> Capitalize first letter of property name:
+        ->setBestAthlete